The64thGamer/cheeseepedia/content/wiki/Chuck E Cheese's Show 1 2020 (Covid Update).md

 }}
 **_Show 1 2020 (Covid Update)**_ was released _on_ June 21, 2020.

-This was created to play from December 21, 2020 - June 23, 2020.
+This was created to play from June 21, 2020 - June 22, 2020.
 This show features five songs and the first show to include the Covid Message.
 ##Show List:##

 # **Intermission 1**